Noddy (character): Character biography

 Noddy's best friends are Big Ears, Tessie Bear, Bumpy Dog, and the Tubby Bears.
 Big Ears, who brought Noddy to Toyland, is the most important figure in his life.
 Whenever he faces serious peril, it tends to be Big Ears who comes to the rescue, one way or another, and it is invariably Big Ears to whom Noddy turns for support and advice.
 While kind to Noddy, Big Ears has an intimidating presence and voice that makes him feared by goblins.
-He is capable of facing down wizards with his own spells, and is able to plead Noddy's case to Mr. Plod, the local policeman, when Noddy finds himself in legal peril.
+He is capable of facing down wizards with his own spells, and is able to plead Noddy's case to PC Plod, the local policeman, when Noddy finds himself in legal peril.
 On rare occasions, however, Big Ears finds himself in trouble, in which case Noddy comes to his aid.
 Big Ears and Noddy have rarely quarreled severely.
 Examples of such quarrels are when Big Ears harshly scolded the very sensitive Tessie Bear for failing to control her dog and when Noddy ran his car into Big Ears' clothes post and then drove away, dragging Big Ears' clean washing behind him.

 Tessie is a gentle-hearted, golden-furred bear who often wears a bonnet with flowers and a skirt.
 She is young like Noddy, and very loving towards all of her friends and neighbours.
 Bumpy Dog is Tessie's pet.
 He liked to run up and "bump" people over.
 Noddy frequently gets annoyed with Bumpy but still likes him.
 Whenever Noddy threatens Bumpy, Tessie gets upset, and sometimes even begins to cry.
 The Tubby Bears live next door to Noddy.
 They are golden-furred and chubby teddy bears.
 Mr. and Mrs. Tubby Bear frequently help Noddy.
 It is clear that Mr. and Mrs. Tubby Bear are the superiors of Noddy, as if he were a child.
 Their first names are never mentioned and Noddy always refers to them as Mr. and Mrs. They have one son, also named Tubby, who is occasionally referred to as Master Tubby.
 Tubby is naughty and is usually in trouble for breaking rules, being rude, or doing something wrong.
 Noddy often attempts to scold or punish Tubby, with little result.
 On one occasion, Tubby gets tired of always being bossed around and being punished and decides to run away to sea.
 Noddy and Bumpy accidentally join with him.
 By the end of the journey, Tubby misses his parents and brings them back presents from his trip, as an apology.

-Noddy has many run-ins with Mr. Plod.
+Noddy has many run-ins with PC Plod.
 Some are caused by Noddy's lack of understanding of how Toyland works.
-Other times it is because of a case of mistaken identity, Mr. Plod is generally long-suffering towards Noddy and Noddy likes Mr. Plod and frequently goes out of his way to help him.
+Other times it is because of a case of mistaken identity, PC Plod is generally long-suffering towards Noddy and Noddy likes PC Plod and frequently goes out of his way to help him.
 Mr. Plod often catches the mischief makers on his police bicycle, by blowing his whistle and shouting "Stop/Halt in the name of Plod!!" until locking the culprits up in his jail.